-But remember, this rule comes from a time when couples didn't usually live together before they were married, so there wasn't a home for the gifts to be used in.
-Nowadays it's much more common for a couple to have a home set up together already, so if you've registered for new plates because your old ones are chipped, or can't wait to step out of the shower and wrap yourself in those lush new towels, go for it!
+But remember, this wedding-gift-opening etiquette rule comes from a time when couples didn't usually live together before they were married, so there wasn't a home for the gifts to be used in.
+Nowadays it's much more common for a couple to have a home set up together already, so if you've registered for new plates because your old ones are chipped, or you can't wait to step out of the shower and wrap yourself in those lush new towels, go for it!
 Your guests will be happy to know that your house is becoming more of a home thanks to their generosity.

 Instagram's Most Famous Dogs Toast and Finn Tie the Knot in New York City: